Hearthstone in esports: 2016

 In November 2015, Blizzard announced a change in the Hearthstone season structure, where the game's esports calendar would be split into Summer, Fall, Winter, and Spring seasons, each running for three months.
 Players have to earn enough HCT points in order to qualify for major tournaments at the end of each season which are held in three of the game's regions.
 Companies like Kyoto esports, StriveWire, and Zotac host tournaments that give players points to qualify for the seasonal major tournaments.
 The winners of each tournament qualified automatically for the World Championship.
 Through this setup, 12 players qualify for the event, while Blizzard appoints four players from China in some other manner.
 The 2016 Hearthstone World Tour featured over US$1,900,000 in prize money.

-The third Hearthstone World Championship was held at BlizzCon 2016 on November 5 with the Conquest format and a prize pool of US$1,000,000, four times as much as in 2015.
-It was played in a Swiss tournament format and one class could be banned from use by one's opponent.
-The winner was Russian Pavel "Pavel" Beltiukov, who defeated Artem "DrHippi" Karevets to earn the top prize of US$250,000.
+The third Hearthstone World Championship had two stages: group stage and playoffs.
+Playoffs was held at BlizzCon 2016 on November 5 while group stage, at which eight players moving on to playoffs were decided, was held one week earlier.
+Both stages of the tournament were with the Conquest format and a prize pool of US$1,000,000, four times as much as in 2015.
+Group stage was played in double-elimination format, and playoffs was played in single-elimination format.

+This was the first and the only Hearthstone World Championship so far where every game was best-of-seven, which means players chose five classes prior to the tournament while one class would be banned from use by one's opponent every game.
+This was also the only Hearthstone World Championship that top eight players were permitted to change their lineups before playoffs.
+The eventual winner was Russian Pavel "Pavel" Beltiukov, who defeated Artem "DrHippi" Karevets to earn the top prize of US$250,000.

+Pavel managed to pull two successive reverse sweeps in the last game of group stage and quarterfinal, denying both opponents from winning a single druid game out of eight.
+Pavel was also the only player who decided to keep the exactly same lineup from group stage to playoffs, while Hamster from China and Cydonia from Canada being the other two players who kept the same five classes from group stage, though they did make some small adjustments to their decks.